 The Nuclear AMRC works with companies to overcome their manufacturing problems, and help them develop the technical capability to compete on cost, quality and delivery.

-Our research factory on the Advanced Manufacturing Park in South Yorkshire is based around a 5,000 sq m open-plan workshop, staffed by more than 80 experienced manufacturing engineers and operators.
-Our workshop is designed for working on production-scale technology demonstrators, and hosts over £35 million worth of state-of-the-art manufacturing equipment.
+Our large-scale R&D capabilities are based at the Advanced Manufacturing Park in South Yorkshire.
+Our research factory is based around a 5,000 sq m open-plan workshop, designed for working on production-scale technology demonstrators with over £35 million worth of state-of-the-art manufacturing equipment.
 Many of our machining centres and welding cells feature unique capabilities, or are the largest or most powerful of their kind available for independent industrial research anywhere in the world.

 We play a key role in the continuing development of the UK nuclear sector.
 Developing advanced manufacturing processes for nuclear applications and embedding them in the supply chain is vital to increasing UK manufacturing productivity and reducing risk in the nuclear programme.
 Our research aims to help UK manufacturers compete globally, increasing high-value jobs, export orders and GDP for the benefit of all.

 We are at the forefront of new technology areas such as advanced modular reactors (AMRs) and small modular reactors (SMRs), and are working with all the major reactor vendors targeting UK development.

 We also work closely with the Nuclear Decommissioning Authority and its site licence companies to improve manufacturing for the clean-up of the UK’s nuclear legacy sites.